Public Records Policy

 - Copyright-Protected Material.
 If the District maintains public records containing copyright-protected material, the District will permit the person making the request to inspect the copyrighted material, and may allow limited copying of such material if allowed under Federal copyright law.
 The District may require written consent from the copyright holder or an opinion from the person’s legal counsel before allowing copying of such materials.

 - Balancing Test Analysis.
 In those instances when the legislature has not specified a particular record to be confidential, a balancing test will be applied to determine whether a record is a public record subject to the provisions of the Nevada Public Records Law.
 This test balances the interest and justification of the District in maintaining the confidentiality of the document against the interest or need of the public to review the document.
 The test should be done by legal counsel in full consultation with the District.

 NRS 239.052 authorizes the District to charge a fee for providing a copy of a public record.
 The District-wide fee schedule for public records and document services shall be posted on the District website and in all other locations required by NRS Chapter 239.

-Generally, requests which would yield over 10 hours of response time would be considered extraordinary, but the "extraordinary" determination will be made on a case-by-case basis, depending on the nature of the request and the amount of time, effort, and resources required to respond to it.
-If the District determines that extraordinary use of personnel or resources is required to respond to your request, the District will notify you in advance of incurring the anticipated costs.
-In certain circumstances, the District may also waive all or a portion of such costs.
+Generally, requests which would yield over 10 hours of response time could incur a cost, and this determination will be made on a case-by-case basis, depending on the nature of the request and the amount of time, effort, and resources required to respond to it.
+The District will notify you in advance of incurring the anticipated costs.
+In certain circumstances, the District may also waive all or a portion of such costs